ssc-spc-ccoe-cei/gcp-documentation/Landing Zone Operations/Repositories.md

         rm --recursive '.azure-pipelines'
         ```
 1. For **`Infra`** repos, remove the environment sub-directories which are not required. **Never delete '.gitkeep' files in folders that remain.**
-    - If the repo is for sandbox.
-For example, `gcp-sandbox-tier1-infra`:
+    - If the repo is for experimentation.
+For example, `gcp-experimentation-tier1-infra`:
         ```bash
         # remove the 'dev', 'uat' and 'prod' sub-directories
         for env_subdir in dev uat prod; do